davidtchiu/davidtchiu.github.io/teaching/cs455/lab.pplsoft/index.md

    MATH        230         Linear Algebra    HH 308      TR          15:00
    ```

-5. Return a list of courses taught in Wyatt Hall.
+5. Return a list of courses taught by departments housed in Wyatt Hall.
+This is not the same as asking for a "list of courses taught in Wyatt Hall."
+For instance, note that ENGL 520 is listed, because it's taught out of Department of English, despite being held in `HH`.

    ```
    101	SOAN	Sociology 1    WY 105	MWF	08:00	Department of Anthropology	Wyatt Hall
    102	SOAN	Sociology 2    WY 205	MTWRF	09:00	Department of Anthropology	Wyatt Hall
    101	ENGL	How to Read    WY 100	MWF	13:00	Department of English	Wyatt Hall 102	ENGL	How to Write	   WY 100	MWF	14:00	Department of English	Wyatt Hall 520	ENGL	Shakespeare Was Da Bomb	HH 20	TR	13:00	Department of English	Wyatt Hall
    ```

-6. Haley's advisor wants to know what courses she's taking in her major.
-Assume you don't know what her major off hand when writing this query, so your query needs to look in the Major table.
-Although it's not the case for Haley, keep in mind that students may have more than one major!
+6. Haley's advisor wants to know what courses she's taking in her major(s).
+Assume you don't know what her major off hand, so your query needs to involve the `Major` table.
+Perhaps you should start by joining together the student and the majors table to see what her majors are... but beware, you can't just use a natural join here (why?)
+Keep in mind that students like Haley may have more than one major!

    ```
    deptID   courseNum
    ------   ---------